 - Viral infections.

 - Other conditions.

-Organic forms of germanium are POSSIBLY UNSAFE when injected intravenously (by IV) or when taken by mouth.
-Germanium compounds such as spirogermanium and propagermanium are some organic forms.
+Organic forms of germanium are POSSIBLY UNSAFE when taken by mouth.
+Spirogermanium and propagermanium are examples of organic forms of germanium.
 These forms can build up in the body and cause serious side effects including kidney failure, multi-organ dysfunction, lung toxicity, and nerve damage.

-Germanium is LIKELY UNSAFE when taken by mouth in elemental form and in the form of certain compounds such as germanium oxide.
+Inorganic (elemental) germanium is LIKELY UNSAFE.
+This includes certain compounds such as germanium oxide.
 There have been more than 30 reports of kidney failure and death linked with use of these forms of germanium.
 It builds up in the body and can damage vital organs such as the kidneys.
 It can also cause anemia, muscle weakness, nerve problems, and other side effects.